redamarta/interview_project/models/staging/globepay/stg_globepay__acceptance_report.md

 {% enddocs %}

 {% docs stg_globepay__acceptance_report__amount %}
-The amount that has been charged from the card.
+The amount that has been charged from the card, in given currency.
 {% enddocs %}

 {% docs stg_globepay__acceptance_report__transaction_at %}